ryansoltz/CISC375-Project4/README.md

 ## Usage Instructions

-After successfully getting the webapp running and going to the local URL (after following the Installation Instructions), and entering the URL the API is being hosted on, you are able to:
+After successfully getting the webapp running and going to the local URL (after following the Installation Instructions, should be http://localhost:5173), and entering the URL the API is being hosted on, you are able to:

 ## Installation Instructions